formkit/docs-content/essentials/styling.md

 tabs="html"></example>

 <callout type="tip">
-In addition to the four methods listed above, more generalized overrides are also available, like overriding an input’s schema, using the <code>classes</code> node hook, or utilizing slots.
+In addition to the four methods listed above, more generalized overrides are also available, like overriding an input’s schema, using the <code>classes</code> node hook, or utilizing slots:
 </callout>

 ## Section-key class props

 The simplest way to modify the classes of an element inside a FormKit input is via the `{section-key}-class` props.
-To add a class to a specific section element, like `label`, you simply add the `label-class` prop.
+To add a class to a specific section element, like `label`, you simply add the `label-class` prop:

 <example
 name="Section-key class"